eas342/iraf_and_idl_processing/README.md

  - Navigate to the `edited` directory which contains a copy of all relevant raw files.
 Edit the <a href="example_params/local_red_params.cl">`local_red_params.cl`</a> file to have the correct parameters for your file.
-You will need to set a trim region the default is `s1 = "[65:749,33:607]"` Open the image to locate the sources.
+	- You will need to set a trim region the default is `s1 = "[65:749,33:607]"`.
+However, you should make sure that the trim is the largest region that clips out all un-illuminated rows of the detector.
+	- Open the image to locate the sources.
 Make sure that the background box and background spectrum region are between the two sources.
 X,Y coordinates are from the bottom left corner.
+The `#ESParam backbox [X1:X2,Y1:Y2]` line should have X1 and X2 encompassing the H band background emission and the Y1 and Y2 values should be between the two sources.
-If you have local `b1 = yes`, it will use the sky flats.
+	- If you have local `b1 = yes`, it will use the sky flats.
 You’ll need to select a set of sky images to combine (called `sky_choices.txt`).
 You can also have optional `mask_for_runsky005.fits` files to specify where to mask out sources.
-If you are not using sky flats, set `b1 = no`
+If you are not using sky flats, set `b1 = no`.
+For first time use, it is simpler to have `b1 = no` and do the sky flats on another pipeline run.
  - Run `adjust_headers` which will set all the `darktime` and other parameters needed by IRAF.
  - (optional) Correct for non-linearity with `IDL`.
 This can be done within `IRAF` with the following command: `!echo “correct_linearity” | idl`
  - Set the local parameters with custom values with `cl < local_red_params.cl`